Thrivestack-public/docs/docs/getting-started/self-serve/integrate/integrate.md

 ** b.
 Send tenant provisioning acknowledgement **

-Once tenant provisioning is completed at your application, your application send acknowledgement to ThriveStack.
-The acknowledgement API call resemble the following code.
+Once tenant provisioning is completed at your application, your application sends an acknowledgement to ThriveStack.
+The acknowledgement API call resembles the following code.

-// TODO: Add correct endpoint
+// TODO: Add the correct endpoint

 ```bash
 curl -X POST http://example.com/api/workflow \  # Replace with your actual URL